 The physical length of these baguettes will ultimately be determined by the size of your baking stone.
 When I make 300-gram baguettes on my Baking Steel, I roll them out to about 14″ in length.
 Because they're smaller than traditional baguettes, they're more like demi-baguettes.
 Regardless, shaping baguettes, whether smaller or larger, is almost the same with the only difference being their overall length.

-There is a myriad of ways to shape these, and each baker has their preference, but I’ve stuck to the method outlined by Jeffrey Hamelman in his seminal book, BREAD1.
+There are many ways to go about shaping baguettes, and each baker has their preference, but I’ve stuck to the method outlined by Jeffrey Hamelman in his seminal book, BREAD1.
 This approach imparts significant structure to the dough and helps keep the shape tight when proofing at room temperature before baking.

-There are five key steps when performing this shaping method:
+There are five key steps when shaping baguettes in this way: